 Like mentioned before, the Circus Maximus is surrounded by other places of interest.
-Here is a list of attractions you could visit while you’re in the area.
+Here’s a list of attractions you could visit while you’re in the area.

-Known in Latin as Domus Augustea (or Domus Augusti), was the private residence of Emperor Augustus.
-It’s located on the southwest slope of the Palatine Hill, 130 m from the Circus Maximus (a two-minute walk).
+It’s located on the southwest slope of Palatine Hill, 130 m from the Circus Maximus (a 2-minute walk).

-The entrance to the Roman Forum is 900 m north of the Circus Maximus (an 11-minute walk).
+The entrance to the Roman Forum is 900 m north of the Circus Maximus (a 10-minute walk).

-The Palatine Hill is a bit further away, about one km from the Circus Maximus (a 14-minute walk).
+The Palatine is located approximately 1 km from the Circus Maximus (a 15-minute walk).

 It’s about one km away from the Circus Maximus (a 15-minute walk).

-The Arch of Constantine is located 850 m northeast of the Circus Maximus (a 10-minute walk).
+The entrance of the Imperial Fora is located 1 km northeast of the Circus Maximus (a 15-minute walk).

-The entrance is located one km northeast of the Circus Maximus (a 14-minute walk).
+The Ludus Magnus is located 1.2 km northeast of the Circus Maximus (a 15-minute walk).

-The remains of the great palace that Emperor Nero ordered to be built in 64 AD can be visited in a tour that includes a [virtual reality experience](https://www.coopculture.it/en/ticket.cfm?office=Domus Aurea&id=51).
+The remains of the great palace that Emperor Nero ordered to be built in 64 AD can be visited in a virtual reality experience tour.